Artist Stories

 Giorgione and Titian, Sleeping Venus, c.
 1510, Gemäldegalerie Alte Meister, Dresden, Germany.

 The Renaissance loved nudes.
-After strict Middle-Age morality, the artists were finally able to present human bodies in all their glory.
+After the strict morality of the Middle Ages, artists were finally able to present human bodies in all their glory.
 But, of course, the proper subject was needed here, and the goddess of beauty, Venus, was a perfect fit.
-In Giorgione’s painting, a nude’s profile seems to follow that of the hills in the background.
+In Giorgione’s painting, a nude profile seems to follow that of the hills in the background.
 It is a classic Venetian nude.
 It seems that Giorgione’s appetite for female beauty was considerably bigger but yet more delicate than any other painter before or after him.

-5. He liked weird subjects no one understands now
+5. He loved weird subject matters no one understands now

 Giorgione, The Tempest, c.
 1508, Gallerie dell'Accademia, Venice, Italy.